MiguelCastillo/azureContainer/README.md

 $ zure-init -a sweetaccount -k my-access-key -c remotecontainer
 ```

-Now you can upload `document.txt` in the particular directory with the following command
+Now you can upload `document.txt` with the following command

 ```
 $ zureup -f document.txt